MichaelBitard/barreverte.github.io/_posts/2011-01-20-software-craftmanship.markdown

-    Il insiste sur la notion d'humilité et l'importance de la pratique :\r\n<blockquote cite=\"Pascal's eXtreme Pill\">To XP core values of Communication, Simplicity, Feedback, Courage, Respect... we need to add Humility today: the good practitioner needs to keep the beginner’s mind, in the sense of “Shoshin” (http://en.wikipedia.org/wiki/Shoshin).\r\n\r\nMotivated persons might devour many books on any subject, but that will not make them proficient or experts...
+    Il insiste sur la notion d'humilité et l'importance de la pratique :\r\n<blockquote cite=\"Pascal's eXtreme Pill\">To XP core values of Communication, Simplicity, Feedback, Courage, Respect... we need to add Humility today: the good practitioner needs to keep the beginner's mind, in the sense of “Shoshin” (http://en.wikipedia.org/wiki/Shoshin).\r\n\r\nMotivated persons might devour many books on any subject, but that will not make them proficient or experts...
 Practice only does.
 Getting involved in real projects for years, testing, coding, refactoring, pairing... and the most important, making mistakes.</blockquote>\r\n\r\nA